 7

 If you need to make a claim, your insurer will require documentation.
-Keep all medical receipts, police reports (for theft or accidents), boarding passes, and booking confirmations.
-Take photos of injuries, damaged luggage, or belongings.
-Contact your insurer's 24/7 assistance line as soon as possible after an incident.
+Keep medical receipts, police reports for theft, boarding passes, and booking confirmations.
+Take photos of any damaged belongings.
+Contact your insurer's 24/7 assistance line as soon as possible after an incident - do not wait until you return to Australia.

 Frequently Asked Questions

-Common questions Australians ask about travel insurance for Indonesia.
+Common questions Australians ask about travel insurance for Indonesia and Bali.

 Do I need travel insurance for Bali?

-How much does travel insurance for Indonesia cost from AU?
+How much does travel insurance for Indonesia cost from Australia?

-For a two-week Bali trip, basic cover starts from approximately A$50-80 per person, while comprehensive cover ranges from AU$90-160.
-Indonesia is more expensive to insure than Australia due to higher medical and evacuation risks.
-Family policies and multi-trip options can offer savings.
+For a one-week Bali trip, basic cover typically starts from around A$40-60 per person, while comprehensive cover ranges from A$80-140.
+Indonesia is relatively affordable to insure given the short flight time from Australia.
+Family and couple policies reduce the per-person cost further.

-If a volcanic eruption occurs after you purchased your travel insurance, you are generally covered for trip disruption, additional accommodation costs, rebooking fees, and trip cancellation.
-However, if a volcano was already on alert when you bought the policy, related claims may be excluded.
-Buy travel insurance as early as possible to maximise your protection window.
+If a volcanic eruption causes flight cancellations or trip disruption after you purchased your policy, you are generally covered for additional accommodation, rebooking costs, and trip cancellation.
+However, if an eruption was already underway or an official warning was active when you bought the policy, related claims may be excluded.

 Ready to Compare Travel Insurance for Indonesia?

-Compare travel insurance from AU's top providers in under 2 minutes.
-Find the right cover for your Bali or Indonesia holiday - it's 100% free.
+Compare travel insurance from Australia's top providers in under 2 minutes.
+Find the right cover for your Bali holiday - it is 100% free to compare.

 Compare Estimates